 At the Kentucky Science and Technology Corp., we are committed to helping create an innovation-driven entrepreneurial economy that makes Kentucky a leader in the development of new knowledge and its applications to people, companies and organizations.

 The opponents of change can be loud, but that does not necessarily make them right.
 Some have said that without strict government regulation, traditional telephone companies will intentionally allow service to degrade or even disconnect some of our more rural neighbors.
 But it's not in a company's interest to knowingly make decisions likely to drive customers to competitors.
 Rather, companies seek to anticipate customer needs and respond accordingly.

 Senate Bill 88 is simply a long-overdue update to existing statutes that will clear the way for more investment in the kinds of technologies and networks that Kentucky needs and people are using.
 This year the Kentucky General Assembly has another chance to take a forward-looking stand for innovation, jobs and investments.

-At issue: Feb.
+Feb.
 15 Herald-Leader article, "Senate passes phone legislation; opponents in House concerned about effect in rural areas"